 On June 3, 2000, the “Horse Incident” landed Kenny Chesney, 32, and Tim McGraw, 33, in jail in Buffalo, New York.
 The longtime friends faced a slew of pretty serious charges, but they were completely exonerated by a jury 11 months later.

 Whoa, horsey, what a ride it was.
 Let’s rewind back to 2000.
-Because this story is infamous.
-Of course, fans of the Three Amigos know exactly what “infamous” means.
+Because this story has a lot of horsepower.

 ‘Facts’ of the Matter